2019 shipping of humanitarian aid to Venezuela: Colombian border

 Thousands accompany a caravan of aid trucks towards the Colombia–Venezuela border.
 Guaidó headed a caravan of 300 people, briefly appearing on the lead truck as it left Cúcuta for Venezuelan territory.
 Maduro announces the severing of diplomatic relations with Colombia.
 Pro-Maduro paramilitaries fired upon demonstrators demanding aid in San Antonio del Táchira.
 According to opposition deputy Gaby Arellano, of the five trucks that attempted to enter Venezuela from Colombia, two were lost to fire, two were stolen by Maduro loyalists and one returned to Colombia.
 Both Colombia and Venezuela closed their joint border, leaving many Venezuelans trapped in Colombia and seeking shelter in makeshift camps.

 On the Francisco de Paula de Santander Bridge, Venezuelan National Police wept while being confronted by Venezuelans begging for the entrance of international aid.
 Venezuelan National Police on the bridge then retreated further into Venezuelan territory as the aid caravan approached.
 As trucks crossed the bridge, Venezuelan authorities fired tear gas upon the protesters who responded with rocks and molotov cocktails and some trucks burst into flames.
 Aid volunteers formed a human chain and removed humanitarian packages from the burning trucks to prevent their destruction, with a good portion of the supplies being saved and returned to Colombia.
 Later in the day, protesters responded Venezuelan colectivos and military with molotov cocktails and stones.

 On 23 February, trucks with humanitarian aid attempted to pass into Venezuela from Brazil and Colombia, opposed by Maduro's administration.
 At the Colombia–Venezuela border, the caravans were tear-gassed or shot at with rubber bullets by Venezuelan personnel as they crossed bridges.
 Protesters near the caravans responded by throwing stones and molotov cocktails at Venezuelan authorities in order to gain entrance into Venezuela later in the day.
 According to deputy Gaby Arellano, of the five trucks that attempted to enter Venezuela from Colombia, two were lost to a fire, two were stolen by Maduro loyalists and one returned to Colombia.
-The president of the Venezuelan National Assembly's Health Subcommission José Manuel Olivares was physically assaulted at the Colombian–Venezuelan border, reportedly by "colectivos".
+The president of the Venezuelan National Assembly's Health Subcommission José Manuel Olivares was physically assaulted at the Colombian–Venezuelan border, reportedly by the member of a colectivo.
 Deputy Freddy Superlano was reportedly poisoned in Cúcuta, and his assistant died from the same incident.
 The opposition asked for an investigation, without making "claims on who the culprits were".
 A sister of a deceased National Guardsman denounced that her brother was killed by another officer when he asked for a discharge in the border.